-5 Are 'risk management' and 'compliance management' defined by laws and regulations?
+Are 'risk management' and 'compliance management' defined by laws and regulations?

 Risk management and compliance management techniques are not explicitly defined in Swiss statutory law.
 However, international standards are accepted as soft law benchmarks.
-For instance, COMCO, in its public presentations, refers to ISO Standard 19600 - Compliance Management Systems (now ISO 37301) as one of its benchmarks should a company raise the compliance defence against a sanction.
-Also, the Swiss Confederation requires all state-owned entities to follow ISO 31000 on risk management and ISO 37301 on compliance management.
+For instance, COMCO, in its public presentations, refers to ISO Standard 19600 - Compliance Management Systems as one of its benchmarks should a company raise the compliance defence against a sanction.
+Also, the Swiss Confederation requires all state-owned entities to follow ISO 31000 on risk management and ISO 19600 on compliance management.

 FINMA circular 2017/1 defines 'risk management' as comprising the methods, processes and organisational structures used to define risk strategies and risk management measures in addition to the identification, analysis, assessment, management, monitoring and reporting of risks.
 FINMA further defines 'compliance' as abiding by the relevant statutory, regulatory and internal rules and observing generally accepted market standards and codes of conduct.
 This authority also gives a definition of 'internal control system', consisting in particular of an independent risk management and an independent compliance function, both reporting to the governing body.
 Essentially, this follows the respective ISO Standards.
-In FINMA circular 2023/1 reference is made to FINMA circular 2017/1 and it is stated that the board of directors is responsible for confirming the management of the operational risks and supervising the compliance with the same.
-Furthermore, the risk control function will have to report at least annually to the board of directors and every six months to the executive board.
-This FINMA circular will enter into force on 1 January 2024.